zingale/phy504/docs/source/monte-carlo.rst

 Seeding
 -------

-Sometimes we want reproducible random numbers -- i.e. we want the sequence of numbers we get to be random but we want to get the same sequence each time we run.
+Sometimes we want reproducible random numbers---i.e. we want the sequence of numbers we get to be random but we want to get the same sequence each time we run.
 To accomplish this, we can explicitly feed a seed into our random generator: